Carve the Mark: Plot

 The story centers around two main characters: Cyra Noavek and Akos Kereseth.
 Cyra is the second child of the Noavek family, the ruling clan of the Shotet; her currentgift is pain, showing itself visibly in dark, shadowy tendrils that flow under her skin.
 Anyone who touches her skin experiences extreme pain, while she herself is constantly tortured by pain.
 As a child, she accidentally killed her mother with her powers during a fit.
 Afterwards, her father and brother Ryzek push her away, and she's largely raised by a maid.
 One year, her father does not return from the annual scavenging journey, and Ryzek is forced to rule in the wake of his presumed death.
 He manages to slightly improve the conditions of the Shotet, but forces Cyra to torture people for him, holding the threat of telling how their mother really died to the public over her head.

 Akos Kereseth and his family of five live in a poorer community of Thuvhe.
 His mother is the current oracle, and this leads to Ryzek seeking out the Kereseth family, as he's searching for an oracle to try and control his future.
 He sends soldiers after Akos's mother and one of her sons, as one of them was fated to be the next oracle, and one day, after Akos and his siblings are sent home from school, they are ambushed by the soldiers, who kill their father and take the two boys.
 They discover that Eijeh is the next oracle and Akos possesses the revelatory tongue.
 During capture, Akos discovers his currentgift, the ability to interrupt, or stop, the current, which he uses to escape his restrain and kill one of the soldiers.
 However, he and his brother fail to escape and are brought to Ryzek.

-Akos is is taken to a boot camp for soldiers to train and begins to work his way up.
+Akos is taken to a boot camp for soldiers to train and begins to work his way up.
 Eventually, he becomes Cyra's personal pain-reliever, as he's able to stop the current under her skin and cease her pain.
 The two become close friends, and Akos teaches Cyra how to make a pain reliever that actually works and Cyra in return teaches him how to fight.
 Akos is planning on escaping and returning to Thuvhe, but refuses to leave without his brother.